ls-rcr/rules/english.md

    1. **You or your account(s) shall not--intentionally or unintentionally--do any of the following actions**:
       1. **Deathmatch**.
 Deathmatch includes:
-         1. Shooting or otherwise causing damage to innocent players as an innocent or law enforcement officer.
+         1. Shooting or otherwise causing damage to unwanted or innocent players as an unwanted or law enforcement officer.
          2. Shooting or otherwise causing damage to another player who you <u>successfully</u> robbed, raped, broke, etc. before they attacked you first.
          3. Shooting or otherwise causing damage to another player who only <u>unsuccessfully</u> robbed, raped, broke, etc. you.
          4. Carrying out your own hit.
          5. Assisting another kill someone where you had no justification to attack.
          6. EXCEPTIONS to rule 2.1.1.1 through 2.1.1.5:
             1. A hitman may kill any player who has a hit with the exception of their own hits.
-            2. Shooting a vehicle where the driver is innocent, but you are justified in shooting the passenger(s) is allowed.
+            2. Shooting a vehicle where you are not justified in shooting the driver, but you are justified in shooting the passenger(s) is allowed.
             3. Utilizing melee weapons, excluding chainsaw, you may attack any person for any reason.
 Vehicles are NOT considered melee weapons for the purposes of this exception.
 This exception does not allow violating harassment rules (rule 2.1.2).
          7. EXCEPTIONS to rule 2.1.1.4:
             1. Pagati members may carry out their own hits in the course of proper Pagati roleplay.